-Managing Director, Securities Litigation & Regulatory Enforcement
+Managing Director, Regulatory Enforcement and Complex Litigation

-Alex Russell is the Managing Director of Securities Litigation & Regulatory Enforcement for Bates Group, where he is responsible for managing cases related to institutional disputes involving trust or banking entities, or cases related to investment banking or sales & trading, as well as those involving ultra-high net worth individuals.
+Alex Russell is the Managing Director of Regulatory Enforcement and Complex Litigation for Bates Group, where he is responsible for managing cases related to institutional disputes involving trust or banking entities, or cases related to investment banking or sales & trading, as well as those involving ultra-high net worth individuals.
 In addition, Mr. Russell is responsible for managing matters involving the assessment of economic damages.
 Mr. Russell also serves as the co-leader of Bates Group’s Big Data Analytics segment, with a particular focus on the use of data analytics in market manipulation or fraud cases.
 Mr. Russell provides expert witness testimony related to valuation, economic damages, quantitative financial modeling, trading systems, and derivative strategies and products within both the retail and institutional securities litigation practice areas.
 He is an adjunct professor of finance at both Linfield College and in the Graduate School of Management at Willamette University.

 Mr. Russell was previously the head of Bates Group’s Research division, where he was responsible for managing, researching and writing reports that provide analytic coverage of the fixed income, equity, and structured product markets.